 Songs Like “Northern Attitude”

-If you connected with “Northern Attitude,” here are some others with themes of isolation, emotional distance, or the quiet ache of growing older:
+If you connected with “Northern Attitude,” here are some others with similar themes:

 1. “Stick Season” by Noah Kahan